wiicode/cybersecurity-framework/silver-controls.md

 1. **Why?** Determine an high-level cyber security risk policy for your organization that informs stakeholders and vendors on why this matters to you.
 2. **Where?**  Adopt (and adapt) information security policies to your organizational needs/wants.
 These policies with inform where to focus control activities.
 3. **What?**  Use the checklists to select items that align control activities with your polciies.
 These lists inform what actions you will take as an organization to improve your posture.
-4. **How?** Obtain implementaiton guideance from our team on how to implement the controls in a way that brings value and fits your needs.
+4. **How?** Obtain implementaiton guidance from our team on how to implement the controls in a way that brings value and fits your needs.

 **Additionally, we also track all NIST SP 800-171 Controls.** These can be viewed here:
 {.grid-list}